hukenovs/hagrid/README.md

 We introduce a large image dataset **HaGRID** (**HA**nd **G**esture **R**ecognition **I**mage **D**ataset) for hand gesture recognition (HGR) systems.
 You can use it for image classification or image detection tasks.
 Proposed dataset allows to build HGR systems, which can be used in video conferencing services (Zoom, Skype, Discord, Jazz etc.), home automation systems, the automotive sector, etc.

-HaGRID size is **716GB** and dataset contains **552,992** FullHD (1920 × 1080) RGB images divided into **18** classes of gestures.
+HaGRID size is **723GB** and dataset contains **553,991** FullHD (1920 × 1080) RGB images divided into **18** classes of gestures.
 Also, some images have `no_gesture` class if there is a second free hand in the frame.
-This extra class contains **123,589** samples.
-The data were split into training 92%, and testing 8% sets by subject `user_id`, with 509,323 images for train and 43,669 images for test.
+This extra class contains **108,056** samples.
+The data were split into training 74%, 10% validation and testing 16% sets by subject `user_id`, with 410,107 images for train, 53,982 images for validation and 89,902 for test.

 ![gestures](images/gestures.jpg)

-The dataset contains **34,730** unique persons and at least this number of unique scenes.
+The dataset contains **37,563** unique persons and at least this number of unique scenes.
 The subjects are people from 18 to 65 years old.
 The dataset was collected mainly indoors with considerable variation in lighting, including artificial and natural light.
 Besides, the dataset includes images taken in extreme conditions such as facing and backing to a window.
 Also, the subjects had to show gestures at a distance of 0.5 to 4 meters from the camera.

 Example of sample and its annotation:

 ![example](images/example.jpeg)

 For more information see our arxiv paper [HaGRID - HAnd Gesture Recognition Image Dataset](https://arxiv.org/abs/2206.08219).

+## 🔥 News
+- **`2023/09/21`**: We release HaGRID 2.0.
+  - All files for training and testing are combined into one directory.
+  - The data was further cleared and new ones were added
+  - Multi-gpu training and testing.
+  - Added new models for detection and full-frame classification.

 ## Installation
 Clone and install required python packages: